d3x0r/STFRPhysics/AI/Revised/excitation_dynamics.md

 n_{\mathrm{eff}}(1) = 1, \qquad n_{\mathrm{eff}}(0) = \frac{3}{2}.
 \]

-So the model is surface-area-like at weak overlap and reaches the corrected full volumetric endpoint at complete merger.
+So the model is exposed-boundary-like at weak overlap and reaches the corrected full volumetric endpoint at complete merger.

 ### 6.3 Occupancy composition law